Alva-projects/journalist_portfolio/README.md

 # journalist_portfolio
-This is a generic journalist portfolio that I will later customise.
-On going project.

-I'm using Claude integrated in the terminal for building the big structure.
-I'm manually adding videos, images and links that are unique for the journalist.
-For such static website I chose not to build in React.

-Project consists is build up by:
-Navbar
-Hamburgermenu
-Hero
-Carousel
-Previous work
-Gallery
-Footer
+A portfolio template built for a journalist client, currently in progress.

+## About the project
+I designed and built the structure in collaboration with Claude (via terminal integration), focusing on layout, flow and user experience.
+Static content like videos, images and links are added manually by me.
+For a simple, fast-loading site like this, React would be overkill.

+## Built with
+HTML, CSS, JavaScript

+##Structure
+Navbar · Hamburger menu · Hero · Carousel · Previous work · Gallery · Footer

+##AI workflow
+This project is an example of intentional AI use.
+I prompted Claude to handle the structural and design decisions while I maintained full ownership of the content and final output.